A counterexample to the weak density of smooth maps between manifolds in Sobolev spaces

 As far as we are aware of, this is the first case where \emph{an obstruction to sequential weak density} of smooth maps between manifolds has been established when $p$ is an integer.
-Theorem \ref{bis} also answers a question explicitely raised in \cite{HR1, HR2, HR3}.
+Theorem \ref{bis} also answers a question explicitly raised in \cite{HR1, HR2, HR3}.
 Let us emphasize that the map $\mathcal U$ constructed in theorem \ref{maintheo} \emph{necessarily must have a infinite number of singularities}, and is hence very different from the example $\Using$ provided in \eqref{singular}.
-Indeed, let us recall that, for $m-1\leq p<m$, the set of maps with a finite number of isolated singularities
+Indeed, let us recall that, for $m-1\leq p<m$, the set of maps with a finite number of isolated interior singularities

-is not only dense in $W^{1,p} (\B^m, \mN)$ for the strong topology, but , in the case $p=m-1$, is also contained in the sequentially weak closure of smooth maps with values into $\mN$.
-The proof of this latest fact, given in \cite{Be1, Be2, BeZ} and which will be sketched in a moment, is actually inspired by a method introduced in the seminal work of Brezis, Coron and Lieb \cite {BCL}, and along the same idea the singularity of $\Using$ was removed using concentration of energy along lines connecting the singularity to the boundary, or possibly to other singularities with opposite topological charges.
-In view of \eqref{sergent}, the energy of the approximating maps are controlled in the limit by a term which is of the order of the connecting lines, multiplied by a topological charge.
-This number, which is usually termed a defect energy, is obviously bounded when the number of singularities is finite, yielding hence the mentioned weak approximabilty of maps in $\mathcal R (\B^4, \mN)$ by smooth maps.
-We may however not a priori exclude the fact that, when approximating a map in $W^{1,p}(\B^4, \mN)$ by maps with a finite number of singularities, the defect energy grows when the number of singularities grows.
-As a matter of fact, our strategy in the proof of Theorem \ref{maintheo} is to produce a map $\mathcal U$ for which this phenomenon occurs.
+is not only dense in $W^{1,p} (\B^m, \mN)$ \emph{for the strong topology}, but, in the case $p=m-1$, is also contained in the sequential weak closure of smooth maps with values into $\mN$.
+The proof of this latest fact, given in \cite{Be1, Be2, BeZ} and which will be sketched in a moment, is inspired by a method introduced in the seminal work of Brezis, Coron and Lieb \cite {BCL}.
+It is and along the same line the singularity of $\Using$ was removed using concentration of energy along lines connecting the singularity to the boundary, or possibly to other singularities with opposite topological charges.
+In view of \eqref{sergent}, the energy of the constructed approximating maps are controlled in the limit by a term which is of the order of the length of the connecting lines, multiplied by a number depending on the topological charge.
+This number, which corresponds to a defect energy, is obviously bounded when the number of singularities is finite, yielding hence the mentioned weak approximability of maps in $\mathcal R (\B^4, \mN)\equiv\mathcal R^3(\B^4, \mN)$ by smooth maps.
+We may however not a priori exclude the fact that, when approximating a map in $W^{1,3}(\B^4, \mN)$ by maps with a finite number of singularities, the defect energy grows as the number of singularities grows.
+Our strategy in the proof of Theorem \ref{maintheo} is precisely to produce a map $\mathcal U$ for which this phenomenon occurs.